Lunglei: Demographics

 Lunglei is one of the prominent districts of Mizoram.
 Encompassing a total area of 4538 km2, the district of Lunglei has a population of 137,155.
 The district of Lunglei is 235 km from Aizawl, the capital of Mizoram and is easily accessible by well maintained roads.
 The district is bounded on the north by Mamit and Aizawl districts, on the west by Bangladesh, on the south by Lawngtlai district, on the southeast by Saiha district, on the east by Myanmar and on the northeast by Champhai district.

-As of the 2011 Census of India, Lunglei had a population of 57,011.
-Males constitute 52% of the population and females 48%.
-Lunglei has an average literacy rate of 84%, higher than the national average of 59.5%: male literacy is 84%, and female literacy is 83%.
-In Lunglei, 14% of the population is under 6 years of age.